crystalbit/demo-shop-howto-deploy/README.md

 **Note:** do not use nginx for dev environment

-You need to configure nginx to serve requests to back, front and assets correctly
+You need to configure nginx to serve requests to backend, frontend and assets correctly

 Edit nginx config as root:
 ```console